 A wide range of products can be manufactured by using different membranes.
-The application of membrane emulsification range from low throughput high value products such as medical diagnostics and healthcare products to large-scale production processes such as consumer personal products.
-The membrane and emulsification method has been applied in many fields, in which mono-disperse emulsions are needed.
+The application of membrane emulsification range from low throughput high value products such as medical diagnostics and healthcare products to large-scale production processes such as consumer products.
+The and personal membrane emulsification method has been applied in many fields, in which mono-disperse emulsions are needed.
 Examples include the application in food industry [3] for the production of OW emulsions: dressing, artificial milk, cream liqueurs as well as for the preparation of some WO emulsions: